CVS stock tumbles after CA Blue Shield shakeup. Analysts call the move 'nonsensical'

 The fact that CVS has been able to keep the profitable specialty pharmacy business also bolsters the unpopular opinion that the Big 3 serve a purpose.
 Garthwaite said this move runs counter to the idea that "PBM executives are these monopolous fat cats lighting cigars with hundred dollar bills.
 It's not that.
 They actually do things that matter to people."

-He also noted that CVS could respond by increasing the cost of the business segment it is keeping.
+He also noted that CVS could respond by increasing the cost of the business segment it is keeping in the new contract with Blue Shield.

 Still, the announcement has excited watchers of health care industry trends, who anticipate other Blues and employer plans could emulate the strategy.